 “The Art of Cat Clock”

-In the time where there was no watch or clock, knowing the time seemed to be difficult.
+At the time where there was no watch or clock, knowing the time seemed to be difficult.
 But the Ninja had strong supporters everywhere, cats.
-Looking in a cat’s eyes let us know what time is it with size of pupil.
+Looking in a cat’s eyes let us know what time is it with a size of pupil.
 Their pupils are wide open when it’s bright and closed when it’s dark.

 “The Art of Handling Dog”

 The natural enemy of the Ninja on the operation of infiltration is a dog.
 They bark at strangers like the alarm, the real Ninja had several ways to handle this matter.
-One is to bring a dog which is the opposite sex to the guard dog and another is to see them as often as possible to let them know the Ninja was not the enemy.
+One is to bring a dog which is the opposite sex of the guard dog and another is to see them as often as possible to let them know the Ninja was not the enemy.
 If both of them failed, the real Ninja had to neutralize them by giving them the food with poison in it.